mbaze/Z80-Bits/iterative-fixed-point-division.md

 ...
 ```

-At first glance, this looks almost identical to the addition-based recurrence of the form `y = (x + y) >> N`.
-However, there is an important difference: in this case, the truncation error alternates in sign between iterations, so the rounding bias cancels out naturally and no preload constant is required.
+This resembles the addition-based recurrence of the form `y = (x + y) >> N`.
+However, in this case the truncation error
+alternates in sign between iterations, so the rounding bias largely cancels itself out.
+As a result, no preload constant
+is required.

-For example, division by 5 can be implemented by repeating:
+For example, division by 5 can be implemented by iterating:

 `y = (x - y) >> 2`

-The resulting routine that performs division by 5 (A = B / 5) becomes:
+which leads to the following routine for A = B / 5:
 ```
       ld    c,b
       srl   c